Mahesh Babu filmography

 In the wake of the failures of Sainikudu (2006) and Athidhi (2007), Babu took a long-term break from cinema for personal reasons.
 His next project, the fantasy action film Khaleja, was released in 2010 after significant delays.
 In 2011, he starred in Dookudu, which became the first Telugu film to gross over ₹1 billion.
 Businessman (2012), his next film, was well received and became one of the year's highest grossing Telugu films at a time that was particularly harsh on other big-budget productions.
 The following year, Babu co-starred alongside Venkatesh in the critically and commercially acclaimed drama film Seethamma Vakitlo Sirimalle Chettu, which was considered the first Telugu multi-starrer in decades.
 He then featured in Sukumar's 2014 psychological thriller film 1: Nenokkadine.
 Although Babu's performance as a schizophrenic rock star was lauded by critics, the film itself received mixed reviews and failed to recover its budget.
 Aagadu, his next release that year, suffered a similar fate, despite the film's opening gross being his highest at the time.

 His 2015 action-drama Srimanthudu was a commercial success and earned Babu his fifth Filmfare Award for Best Actor – Telugu as well as his eighth Nandi Award in any category, the most by any individual.
 The film was also his first as a producer.
 His subsequent film Brahmotsavam (2016) and his first bilingual film Spyder (2017) under-performed at the box office.
 The actor's next role was as an inexperienced chief minister in Koratala Siva's Bharat Ane Nenu (2018).
 The film was the year's second highest-grossing Telugu production and critics praised Babu's performance.
-His following two films, Vamshi Paidipally's action-drama Maharshi (2019) and Anil Ravipudi's action-comedy Sarileru Neekevvaru (2020), also made substantial profits despite receiving mixed reception.
+His following two films, Vamshi Paidipally's action-drama Maharshi (2019) and Anil Ravipudi's action-comedy Sarileru Neekevvaru (2020), also made substantial profits despite receiving less favourable reception.
 Babu's 2022 film Sarkaru Vaari Paata also received a mixed response, however, his performance was appreciated by critics.
+In 2024, Babu reunited with Trivikram Srinivas for their third collaboration in the film Guntur Kaaram.
+His next film titled Varanasi will be directed by S. S. Rajamouli & slated for a release in 2027.